fongandrew/hydeout/awards.md

 ### [Distinguished Article Award](/article_award)

-Award for an outstanding article in any peer-reviewed journal judged best in the area of biomolecular archaeology.
+Award for an outstanding article in a peer-reviewed journal in the area of biomolecular archaeology.